nsbgn/pandoc.mk/README.md

     $(DEST)/graph.svg: $(SRC)/data.dat
         echo 'set terminal svg; set output "$@"; plot "$<"' | gnuplot

-To clean up leftovers files in the `build/` directory, do `make clean`.
+To remove leftover files in the `build/` directory from a previous run, do `make clean`.
 With the proper configuration, the results can be uploaded with [lftp](http://lftp.yar.ru/) or [rsync](https://rsync.samba.org/) by calling `make upload`.

-See installation directions [here](INSTALL.md).
+See installation directions at the [`INSTALL.md`](INSTALL.md).
 For configuration, consult the files in the [`include/`](include/) directory.

 Similar software